chappy84/google-analytics-server-side/README.md

 ----

-This is a singleton class which provides http functionality across all sections of the GASS framework.
+This is a singleton class which provides http functionality across all sections of the GASS package.
-This will default to using the Curl adapter if it's available otherwise it'll fall back to the Stream adapter.
+This will default to using the `Curl` adapter if the php curl extension is available, otherwise it'll fall back to the `Stream` adapter.
 It requires no options.
-All options should be passed as a configuration option to GoogleAnalyticsServerSide either via the configuration parameter in the 'http' element or via the setHttp parameter.
+All options should be passed as a configuration option to `GoogleAnalyticsServerSide`, either via the configuration parameter in the `'http'` element or via the `setHttp` method's parameter.
 This can either be an associative array or an instance of the required adapter.

 e.g.